New Zealand First: 2008 general election

 In the months before the 2008 general election, New Zealand First became embroiled in a dispute over donations to the party from billionaire Owen Glenn, the Vela family and Bob Jones.
-This resulted in an investigation into party finances by the Serious Fraud Office on the 28th of August 2008 and an investigation into Peters by the Privileges Committee.
+This resulted in an investigation into party finances by the Serious Fraud Office on 28 August 2008 and an investigation into Peters by the Privileges Committee.
 On 29 August 2008 Peters stood down from his ministerial roles after significant pressure, while the investigations by the Serious Fraud Office and Privileges Committee proceeded.
 Although the Serious Fraud Office and the police found that Peters was not guilty of any wrongdoing, the Privileges Committee decided that Peters knowingly misled Parliament by not declaring the donation, and censured Peters, which he called a "useless facade."
 The whole scandal harmed New Zealand First's polling in the lead-up to the election, and is widely attributed to its defeat.

-During the scandal, then Leader of the Opposition John Key took the opportunity to rule out working with Peters and New Zealand First, which likely contributed further to the party's defeat.
+During the scandal, Leader of the Opposition John Key took the opportunity to rule out working with Peters and New Zealand First, which likely contributed further to the party's defeat.
 As expected, Prime Minister Helen Clark did not rule out working with New Zealand First.

-On election night it was clear that Peters had not regained Tauranga after his last loss of the electorate in the 2005 election, and that the party had not met the 5% threshold needed for parties to be elected without an electorate seat.
+On election night it was clear that Peters had not regained the Tauranga seat after his last loss of the electorate in the 2005 election and, with 4% of party votes, had not met the 5% threshold needed for parties to be elected without an electorate seat.
 In what some journalists described as a 'gracious' concession speech, Peters said that 'it's not over yet.
 We'll reorganise ourselves in the next few months.
-And we'll see what 2011 might hold for all us.
+And we'll see what 2011 might hold for all us [sic].

 At a post-election meeting held to discuss the party's future in February 2009, long-serving Deputy Leader Peter Brown stepped down.